 A. Fiberglass Blankets - The insulation for the walls and the ceiling (heated spaces) shall be Kraft-faced formaldehyde-free, fiber glass insulation conforming to ASTM C665, Type II (non-reflective faced), Class C, Category 1.
-Exterior Walls shall have R-20 insulation between studs and post supports.
-Insulation between bottom chord of trusses shall be R-19 insulation.
+Walls and between bottom chord of trusses shall have R-19 insulation.
 The insulation for the ceiling above the faced insulation (between trusses) shall be R-30, formaldehyde-free, fiberglass insulation conforming to ASTM C665, Type I (unfaced).
 Insulation can be in batts or rolls.

-- B. Rigid Foam Panels The insulation panels to be installed under the floor slab and at exterior and interior separation walls of heated building areas, shall be rigid foam (extruded polystyrene) panels conforming to ICC ES 96-24 and ASTM C578.
+B. Rigid Foam Panels - The insulation panels to be installed under the floor slab shall be rigid foam (extruded polystyrene) panels conforming to ICC ES 96-24 and ASTM C578.
 The panels to be installed under the edges of the floor slab shall be 2 inches thick R-10 and the panels to be installed along the vertical edges of the floor slab shall be 1/2 -inch thick.

-The building envelope wall panels are to be installed between wood purlins located adjacent to heated building areas only.
-Exterior wall panels shall be 1-1⁄2 inches thick with a minimum R value of 7.5 and installed with cap fasteners approved by the panel manufacturer.
-The interior wall separating the shop area from the storage area shall receive a 1 inch thick panel with a minimum R value of 5, installed on the storage area side, sandwiched between wood stud faming and wood wall sheathing. - C. Building Envelope Insulation The insulation to be installed on the exterior envelope of the building of the unheated spaces shall be Prodex 48-inch insulation or an approved equal conforming to the following characteristics: - 1.
-Blanket structure 5 layers, aluminum foil, polyethylene backing, closed cell polyethylene foam, polyethylene backing, aluminum foil - 2.
+C. Building Envelope Insulation - The insulation to be installed on the exterior envelope of the building of the unheated spaces shall be Prodex 48-inch insulation or an approved equal conforming to the following characteristics:

+- 1. Blanket structure 5 layers, aluminum foil, polyethylene backing, closed cell polyethylene foam, polyethylene backing, aluminum foil - 2.
 Nominal thickness 13/64-inches (5mm) - 3.
 Perm Rating Less than 0.1 according to ASTM E96 - 4.
 Noise reduction 19dba impact noise (IRAM 4063) - 5.
 Flame Spread Index 25 or less (ASTM E84-10) - 6.
 Smoke Developed Index 45 or less (ASTM E84-10) - 7.
 Insulating Value R-14